freedomofpress/securedrop-docs/docs/admin/deployment/getting_the_most_out_of_securedrop.rst

 Create an instructional video on how to access and use your SecureDrop
 ----------------------------------------------------------------------

-To better help potential sources visualize how SecureDrop works, several organizations have made short instructional videos walking through all the steps.
+To better help potential *Sources* visualize how SecureDrop works, several organizations have made short instructional videos walking through all the steps.
 Some good examples include the `Toronto Globe and Mail`_, The Intercept, and `Lucy Parsons Labs`_.